SAI-HACK/Root-Vivo-Devices/README.md

 # Root-Vivo-Devices
-This is my own repository in which i try to root my android device as vivo devices are so hard to root i am a very old vivo user from india vivo phones have some great functions and great features hardware wise but we cannot use it for long time because it gets outdated so i am trying to root my vivo device and increasse the life of my vivo device i will be posting my updates in this repository from this day on
+This is my own repository in which i try to root my android device as vivo devices are so hard to root i am a very old vivo user from India vivo phones have some great functions and great features hardware wise but we cannot use it for long time because it gets outdated so i am trying to root my vivo device and increasse the life of my vivo device i will be posting my updates in this repository from this day on